Jack-Storment/connect-real-estate/src/pages/index.md

 templateKey: index-page
 title: Connect Real Estate Creative
 image: /img/home-jumbotron.jpg
-heading:
+heading: We Help You Make Content that Gains Love and Trust You from Your ideal Audience.
-subheading: We Help You Make Content that Gains Love and Trust You from Your ideal Audience.
+subheading: We Make it Easy for You to Consistently Deliver Valuable Emails, Retargeted Ads, Videos, and Posts to Get Your Audience Sold By Themselves on Your Real Estate Services.
 mainpitch:
   title: Connect
   description: >